mmirate/groupme_hvz_rs/README.md

 ### 3. GroupMe groups

 In addition to the Group used by your faction, this program also uses a dedicated, personal Group in order to send/receive commands from you.

-In the file `Procfile`, replace the letter-"X" by the Group ID of your personal command&control Group.
+Create such a Group, with only yourself in it.

+Using another GroupMe API client, obtain the Group IDs for these two groups.

-### 4. Heroku
+### 4. Run

-Compile the program by running `cargo build --release`.

-Copy the program (`target/release/groupme_hvz_rs`) to the root of the repo, commit, and deploy to Heroku.
-Follow any other relevant instructions in Heroku's documentation.
+Export the database connection URL in `DATABASE_URL`, and run `cargo run --release -- $FACTION_GROUP_ID $CNC_GROUP_ID` to run the program.
+It will block the terminal whilst running.

 ### 5. Verify

-To check that the program is running, type the exact message, "`!heartbeat please`" into your command&control Group.
+To check that the program is functioning on a basic level, type the exact message, "`!heartbeat please`" into your command&control Group.
 Within 15 seconds, the bot should post a brief message on your behalf in your faction's Group.

 ## Limitations